ELEVATE-Project/user/README.md

 ### 1. Cloning the User repository into your system

-Goto https://github.com/ELEVATE-Project/User From the code tab copy the link.
+Go to https://github.com/ELEVATE-Project/User From the code tab copy the link.
 Using that link clone the repository into your local machine.

 Let's make it easier for you: